Lysxia/quickcheck-higherorder/README.md

 `Property` introduces some unexpected complexity in the types.

-For example, try generalizing the property `prop_bool` above to arbitrary types instead of `Bool`
+For example, try generalizing the property `prop_bool` above to arbitrary types instead of `Bool`.
-(so it's no longer valid as a property, of course).
 Since we use testable equality of functions `a -> a`, we incur constraints that the domain must be `Constructible`, and the codomain itself must have testable equality.